Ashlalala/aajonusnet/md/Books/Benefits of Raw Eggs.md

 - - - - - - - - -

-# Chapter 5: Remedies and Recommend-

-# ations Using Raw Eggs and Raw Unsalted
+# Chapter 5: Remedies and Recommendations Using Raw Eggs and Raw Unsalted Cheese

-# Cheese

 **Alcohol**

 Wine is the only one that they do not – mostly – they do not pasteurize...
 Your brain, of course, shuts down when you have alcohol – even raw alcohol.
 It shuts off your discerning centers because it doesn’t want to damage those.
 You’ll lose your